bronlabs/bron-crypto/pkg/threshold/tsignatures/tschnorr/lindell22/interactive_signing/README.md

 # Multiparty Schnorr Signing
-This implements `PROTOCOL 4.4` as seen in the [Simple Three-Round Multiparty Schnorr Signing with Full Simulatability][Lin22].
+This implements `PROTOCOL 4.4` as seen in the [Simple Three-Round Multiparty Schnorr Signing with Full Simulatability][Lin22] with Zero Schnorr Signing as described in [On the Classic Protocol for MPC Schnorr Signatures][Mak22].

 ## PROTOCOL 4.4 (Multiparty Schnorr Signing)
 ### Input